Bernardo-MG/library-maven-archetype/readme.md

 ## Features

-- Creates a Maven project ready to quickly being developing a new Java library.
+- Creates a new Maven project for quickly begin developing a new Java library.
 - Sets up continuous integration with [Github][github], [Travis][travis] and [Bintray][bintray].
 Making a distinction between releases and development versions.
 - Prepared for unit and integration tests suites.
 Created with [TestNG][testng] and ready to be run with [Surefire][surefire] and [Failsafe][failsafe].
-- A Maven site, using the [Docs Maven Skin][docs-skin], ready to show the project's documentation and several reports.
+- A Maven site, using the [Docs Maven Skin][docs-skin], for sharing the project's documentation along various reports which range from code quality to changes log.
 - Includes basic files such as readme, gitignore and gitattributes files.

 ## Sample project

-There is a [sample project][sample-project] showing what this Archetype can create.
+A [sample project][sample-project] shows what can be created with the use of this Archetype.

 ## Documentation